TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

 With mod_cband you can also limit the download speed based on monthly traffic or the source-ip.
 For more information see http://codee.pl/cband_documentation.html

--- Main.FlorianSchaal - 2011-07-14
+Thanks to Florian Schaal - 2011-07-14

 # Reducing traffic:

 ## The centrally maintained blacklist

 We provide a configuration file for Apache and Lighttpd which lists:
   * IP addresses that are reported by our mirrors as abusers
   * obsolete ClamAV installations

-The name of the files are:
+The names of the files are:

   * local_blacklist_apache - written following Apache mod_access syntax, it can be used as an .htaccess file
   * local_blacklist_lighttpd - meant to be included into lighttpd config.

 Our script (clam-clientsync) by default excludes all files with a local_* prefix, so you won't see this file on your mirror.